pinax-network/blocktime-service/README.md

 A gRPC service for querying a block id/number from a timestamp and vice-versa.

-An example use case can be for converting a date range (e.g. 2018-06-01 to 2018-07-01) to a block range that can be used as input for other substreams.

 ## Setup

 Make sure to have the [`substreams-sink-kv`](https://github.com/streamingfast/substreams-sink-kv) tool installed and available in your `$PATH`.